-Self-management skills are essential components of social and emotional learning.
+This microcredential represents the self-management skills that are essential components of social and emotional learning.
 Adults who practice and model self-management skills are more effectively able to support students in developing these skills.
 Self-management is the ability to successfully regulate one’s emotions, thoughts, and behaviors in different situations — effectively managing stress, controlling impulses, and motivating oneself.
 It also includes the ability to set and work toward personal and academic goals.

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your effective use of self-management skills.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your effective use of self-management skills.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.